FurqanNoor/FurqanNoor.github.io/README.md

 # Portfolio
-Everything has to work (Contact form and social links and shit) Use xampp for contact form and additional data shit
+Everything has to work (Contact form and social links and etc) Use xampp for contact form and additional data etc

 Deadline is 23.12.2022